decentraland/old-documentation/_posts/blockchain-integration/2022-02-17-estates-marketplace-integrations.md

 ### Estate Smart Contract Interface

 The Estate's smart contract is compliant with a [fingerprint interface](https://github.com/decentraland/land/blob/master/contracts/estate/EstateStorage.sol#L19).
-In order to check if an order/offer for an estate is still valid or not you can call the _nftRegistry.verifyFingerprint(uint256 estateId, bytes fingerprint)_ function implemented in the Estate smart contract.
+In order to check if an order/offer for an estate is still valid or not you can call the _`verifyFingerprint(uint256 estateId, bytes fingerprint)`_ function implemented in the Estate smart contract.
 You can check a working production example [here](https://github.com/decentraland/marketplace-contracts/blob/master/contracts/marketplace/MarketplaceV2.sol#L382)